The Sabbath is the "hinge" on which the others turn. This basic study treats the foundational truths about God's Sabbath day.

 We live in a society that is increasingly concerned about ownership.
-We have a proclivity to assume ownership over things we find in our grasp.
-David Grabbe considers this principle in relation to the Sabbath.
-Who owns it—and how does the answer to this question affect our keeping of it?
+Yet who owns the Sabbath?
+How does the answer to this question affect our keeping of it?

 God has provided us with the Sabbath for many reasons, but one of them is certainly as a time to sharpen our focus each week.
 William Gray shows that preparation is the key to getting the most out of the Sabbath.